-Whether you’re a listing agent or buyer agent, new real estate professional or have years of experience, it’s never been more important to know how to get real estate leads online without wasting your time cold calling.
+Whether you’re a listing agent or buyer agent, a new real estate agent or a realtor with years of experience, it’s never been more important to know how to get leads online without wasting your time cold calling.

 warm hot leads that are ready to make a move, right?

-So, we asked top real estate marketing experts to share their favorite methods for getting real estate leads using digital marketing strategies, and we’re excited to share them with you below.
+So, we asked top real estate agents and marketing experts to share their favorite methods for getting real estate leads using digital marketing strategies, and we’re excited to share them with you below.

 - What are qualified leads in real estate

 - How can I get free real estate leads